beginner46/beginner46.github.io/index.md

   education=[
     ("Bachelor of Science (2019-2023)", "Electrical Engineering and Computer Science", "IISER Bhopal")] }

-> This page is a work in progress.

 @@ <!-- end of column -->
 \end{section}